 When to see a doctor

-If you fount one tick that has bitten you, it is good to do a complete-body check-up to discover any additional ticks.
+If a tick has bitten you, it is good to do a complete-body check-up to see if there are any more ticks.

 Furthermore, it can help create notes about the bite, like when it happened and any signs after the bite.
 Taking photos of the bite or the tick itself may also help a doctor know the type and the critical health dangers joined with it.